GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 ## Overview

-A content delivery network (CDN) consists of a network of servers that are optimized for quickly delivering content to users.
+A content delivery network consists of a network of servers that are optimized for quickly delivering content to users.
 Although CDNs are arguably best known for serving cached content, CDNs can also improve the delivery of uncacheable content.
 Generally speaking, the more of your site delivered by your CDN, the better.

 At a high-level, the performance benefits of CDNs stem from a handful of principles: CDN servers are located closer to users than origin servers and therefore have a shorter [round-trip time (RTT)](https://en.wikipedia.org/wiki/Round-trip_delay) latency; networking optimizations allow CDNs to deliver content more quickly than if the content was loaded "directly" from the origin server; lastly, CDN caches eliminate the need for a request to travel to the origin server.

-### Resource Delivery
+### Resource delivery

 Although it may seem non-intuitive, using a CDN to deliver resources (even uncacheable ones) will typically be faster than having the user load the resource "directly" from your servers.